ryneches/BallotNov2016/README.md

 #### 63 Firearms.
 Ammunition Sales.
 Initiative Statute.

+YES : A lot of this is already law, so a YES vote is more of a gesture.
+It just happens to be a gesture I'd like to make.

 #### 64 Marijuana Legalization.
 Initiative Statute.

 YES : Obviously.

 #### 65 Carryout Bags.
 Charges.
 Initiative Statute.

+NO : This seems like an attempt to deliberately mislead voters in case Measure 67 passes.
+Garbage.

 #### 66 Death Penalty.
 Procedures.
 Initiative Statute.